chrisguest75/nix-examples/README.md

 * Build a custom nix package https://nixos.org/guides/nix-pills/index.html
 * Understand the Nix language and API
-* How do I view dependencies of packages?
 * Understand if vulnerability detectors are just not seeing the issues.
 What is vulnix?
 * These are some good examples - https://github.com/foggyubiquity/containizen
 * Nix flakes https://nixos.wiki/wiki/Flakes.
 Replacing nix-channels.